Rarisma/A-Generic-Roguealike-Game/README.md

-# By any chance are you looking for [The remake](https://github.com/Rarisma/Yet-Another-Generic-Rougelike-Game)
+# By any chance are you looking for [the remake](https://github.com/Rarisma/Yet-Another-Generic-Rougelike-Game)

 # Rougealike 1.0